ayaskant007/Echo-Motion/README.md

 Streamlit website url is: https://echomotionai.streamlit.app IT SLEEPS VERY OFTEN SO LET ME KNOW IF IT SLEPT

-Echo Motion is a A SIGN LANGUAGE/GESTURE BASED AI ASSISTANT that fixes the gap between sign language and computer interaction.
-Using Computer Vision and Large Language Models (LLMs), it translates finger patterns into complex system commands, web searches, and natural language conversations.
+A SIGN LANGUAGE/GESTURE BASED AI ASSISTANT that bridges the sign language/computer interaction gap is Echo Motion.
+It converts finger patterns to complex hands-free system commands, web searches and natural language conversations using Computer Vision and Large Language Models (LLMs).